 $ sudo umount /dev/sdb1

-8. To mount the disk automatically at startup, edit the /etc/fstab file.
+8. To mount the disk automatically at startup, edit the /etc/fstab file with elevated privileges.

 $ sudo vi /etc/fstab

-9. Add an entry in /etc/fstab for the disk or partition.
+9. Add an entry in /etc/fstab for the disk or partition using the chosen device identifier.

 /dev/sdb1 /home/user/disk ext4 defaults 0 0

-10. Apply the changes by mounting all filesystems.
+10. Apply the configuration by mounting all filesystems defined in /etc/fstab.

 $ sudo mount -a

-11. Confirm the disk or partition is mounted.
+11. Confirm that the disk or partition is mounted according to the /etc/fstab entry.

 $ df -h